mailerlite/laravel-elasticsearch/README.md

 $return = Elasticsearch::connection('connectionName')->index($data);
 ```

-Please be noticed that you should not use Facade in Lumen.
+Lumen users who aren't using facades will need to use dependency injection or the application container
-So, in Lumen - you should use IoC or get the ElasticSearch service object from the application.
+in order to get the ES service object:

 ```php
 $elasticSearch = $this->app('elasticsearch');
 ```

+(Of course, DI and the application container work for Laravel as well.)

 ## Bugs, Suggestions and Contributions